 Head on over to the Resin Crafts Blog for the full resin paperweight DIY tutorial.

 With the holidays just around the corner (dare I say it?), these paperweights would make a great gift idea for your boss, a co-worker or any nature-loving friend.
+If you’re coming to this a little late, we also have 5 last-minute gift ideas you can make with items from your kitchen.

 Do you have any favourite office decor pieces?